OpenDgraph/Weasel/README.md

 >You can check the Dgraph documentation for other directives.

 This code below is just an example of how to query Dgraph's Schema and how to filter schema to get only those predicates with the required directive.
+You can do it manually tho.

 ```JS
 const { doQuery } = require('./utils/main.js');